Navid200/xDrip/docs/xDrip-Sync-not-working.md

 [xDrip](../) >> [Troubleshooting](./Troubleshooting_page.md) >> xDrip Sync not working
 <br/>

-[Update xDrip](./Updates.md) Ensure you are using at least the stable release.
+[Update xDrip](./Updates.md) to ensure you are using at least the stable release.
 <br/>

 ---